-Snowflake Moray Eels are one of the smallest and easiest to care for eels in the hobby.
-They are also affordable and beautiful, to boot!
-So long as you keep their water well filtered and feed them frequently, they will become one of the most interesting fish you’ll ever own!
+The Snowflake Eel is one of the smallest and easiest to care for species in the hobby.
+It is a very hardy eel that is also affordable and beautiful.
+So long as you keep their water well filtered and feed them frequently, they will become one of the most interesting fish you’ll ever own.

-One of the best things about keeping Snowflake Moray Eels is their size.
+One of the best things about keeping a Snowflake Eel is its size.
 They are one of the smallest species in the world and only reach around 2 feet in length.
 And when shopping for them in pet stores you can often find 7-8 inch juveniles for sale.

 Another important thing to consider when setting up a Snowflake Eel aquarium is keeping it secure.
 Eels of all kinds love exploring their environments when the lights go out.
 And they will test the lid and any holes they can find to try and slither out of the tank.

-Eels can survive out of water for a fair amount of time so long as they are kept moist.
-But your living room floor likely doesn’t count as a moist place and you may find a dead eel in the morning.
+A Snowflake Eel can survive out of water for a fair amount of time so long as they are kept moist.
+But your living room floor likely doesn’t count as a moist place and you may find a dead Snowflake eel in the morning.

-So secure the lid with weights or a latching cover.
-And any holes leading into it for cords and pipes need to be tight fitting enough that the Snowflake Eel can’t squeeze out through the gaps.
+Make sure to secure the lid with weights or a latching cover.
+And any holes leading into it for cords and pipes need to be tight-fitting enough that the Snowflake Eel can’t squeeze out through the gaps.

-Moray Eels are hardy fish and the Snowflake Eel is no exception.
-They prefer standard marine conditions for fish-only tanks.
+The Snowflake Eel is a very hardy eel and they prefer standard marine conditions for fish-only tanks.
 A specific gravity (salinity) range of 1.020-1.025 is ideal as is a temperature from 72-78℉ and a pH of 8.1-8.4.
 Currents can be low to moderate in strength.